MeeDNite/vue-datepicker/README.md

 </template>
 ```

-### Pre-built Input Component
+### Alternative: DatepickerInput Component

-For quick implementation, use the pre-styled input component:
+For quick implementation with a pre-styled input, the package also exports a `DatepickerInput` component:

 ```vue
 <script setup>